Ozark Witch Hazel Seeds and Potted Plants

 a much wider area in plant hardiness zones of 4 through 8.

-please contact us by email with your address for shipping charges & availability on Hamamelis vernalis Ozark Witch Hazel potted plants
+email with your zip code and number of plants for shipping charges on Hamamelis vernalis Ozark Witch Hazel potted plants

 We accept payment by check, money order, and through Paypal

 The minimum seed order amount is $10, this can be a combination of different

 shipping charge for seeds

 seed orders up to $20.00 =